pragmatrix/Rulez/README.md

 `Rule`s may change other `Fact`s.

-For example, the following code keeps the `result` variable below always at two times the `input`:
+For example, the following code keeps the `result` variable always at two times the `input` variable:

 	var input = Fact.of(0);
 	int output = 0;